allermat/Temporal-Dynamics-of-BCI/README.md

 # Soruce code for research article: <br/>"To integrate or not to integrate:  Temporal dynamics of hierarchical Bayesian Causal Inference"
 **By Máté Aller and Uta Noppeney**

-Accepted for publication in Plos Biology.
+In Press in Plos Biology.
 Preprint can be found [here](https://www.biorxiv.org/content/10.1101/504118v2).

 ## Description
 - Class bci contains the methods for fitting Bayesian Causal Inference models to behavioural and EEG data